The Value of Hair Mineral Analysis

 Where do Heavy Metals Come From?

-Most of the heavy metals in the body are a result of environmental contamination due to industry.
-In the United States alone, more than 500,000 tons of lead are being dumped into the atmosphere to be inhaled or ingested after being deposited on food crops, in freshwater, and in soil.
-Other common sources of heavy metals include: cadmium and lead from cigarette smoke and old pipes and paint in old homes; mercury from dental fillings, contaminated fish, and cosmetics; and aluminum from antacids and cookware.
-Some professions with extremely high exposure include: battery makers, gasoline station attendants, printers, roofers, construction workers, dentists, and jewelers.
+Most heavy metals in the body are a result of environmental contamination related to industrial activity.
+In the United States, for example, more than 500,000 tons of lead are being dumped into the atmosphere to be inhaled or ingested after being deposited on food crops, in freshwater, and in soil.

 Read more about the Signs and Symptoms of Heavy Metal Toxicity.